Kusoneko/Kusoneko/README.md

 ### Other:

-- 🔭 I’m currently working on unfortunately nothing at all.
 - 🌱 I’m currently learning Japanese.
-- 📫 How to reach me: https://kusoneko.moe has a huge list.
-Mostly, try by email encrypted with my GPG key, or try with XMPP.
-The rest I'm not quite as active.
 <!--

 I have exactly no fucking idea about these.
 Or no time to do anything I'd potentially list there.